kermitt2/pdfalto/Readme.md

 General usage is as follow:

 ```
- pdfalto [options] <PDF-file> [<xml-file>]
+Usage: pdfalto [options] <PDF-file> [<xml-file>]
   -f <int>                      : first page to convert
   -l <int>                      : last page to convert
   -verbose                      : display pdf attributes
-  -noText                : do not extract textual objects
   -noImage                      : do not extract Images (Bitmap and Vectorial)
   -noImageInline                : do not include images inline in the stream
-  -outline               : create an outline file xml (i.e. a table of content) as additional file
+  -outline                      : create an outline file xml
-  -annotation            : create an annotations file xml as additional file
+  -annotation                   : create an annotations file xml
-  -blocks                : add blocks informations whithin the structure
+  -noLineNumbers                : do not output line numbers added in manuscript-style textual documents
   -readingOrder                 : blocks follow the reading order
+  -noText                       : do not extract textual objects (might be useful, but non-valid ALTO)
+  -charReadingOrderAttr         : include TYPE attribute to String elements to indicate right-to-left reading order (might be useful, but non-valid ALTO)
   -fullFontName                 : fonts names are not normalized
   -nsURI <string>               : add the specified namespace URI
   -opw <string>                 : owner password (for encrypted files)
   -upw <string>                 : user password (for encrypted files)
-  -filesLimit <int>      : limit of asset files be extracted to the value specified
+  -filesLimit <int>             : limit of asset files be extracted
   -q                            : don't print any messages or errors
   -v                            : print version info
   -h                            : print usage information
   -help                         : print usage information
   --help                        : print usage information
   -?                            : print usage information
-  --saveconf <string>    : save all command line parameters in the specified XML <file>
 ```

 In addition to the [ALTO](https://github.com/altoxml/documentation/wiki) file describing the PDF content, the following files are generated: